Online Retail Sales Training

 Retail has to be more than a transaction in a store.
 It is about creating an exceptional experience.

-And more time with a customer does not equal more sales.
-You actually hit diminishing returns on time if it is not productive and it is not engaging time between your associates and your shoppers.
+More time with a customer does not equal more sales.
+You hit diminishing returns on time if it is not productive and engaging for your associates and shoppers.

-Which brings us back to the training system which will insure that anyone on your salesfloor knows exactly where they are in a sale, what they have to accomplish at each stage, and where they are going next.
-Oh and yes, while you may have a sales trainer, they may not be well-trained in how to implement a training program.
-Couple that with employee turnover and store managers who are often tasked with moving merchandise, not modeling proven sales techniques.
+This brings us back to the training system, ensuring that anyone on your sales floor knows exactly where they are in a sale, what they must accomplish at each stage, and where they are going next.
+Oh, and yes, while you may have a sales trainer, they may not be well-trained in implementing a training program.
+Couple that with employee turnover, and store managers are often tasked with moving merchandise, not modeling proven sales techniques.

-Mastery comes in the days after the bite-sized lessons when your associates are practicing role-playing and using what they've learned with actual customers.
-Their goal is to prove they didn't just get it right once on a test, but that they've practiced it so well, they can't get it wrong on the salesfloor.
+Mastery comes in the days after the bite-sized lessons when your associates practice role-playing and using what they've learned with actual customers.
+Their goal is to prove they didn't just get it right once on a test but that they've practiced it so well that they can't get it wrong on the sales floor.

 Why Is Cost So Important In Online Retail Sales Training?

-Most retailers look to online learning management systems (LMS) for cost efficiencies, but it isn’t just that it is cheaper to train someone online versus in-person, in many ways it is better.
+Most retailers look to online learning management systems (LMS) for cost efficiencies, but it isn’t just cheaper to train someone online than in person; in many ways, it is better.

-With online training you can view certification reports to verify not just that someone took the training but that they understood the material.
-That is hard to assess in person or even if you could, it is cost prohibitive as each person may have to have the materials explained again and again.
+With online training, you can view certification reports to verify that someone took the training and understood the material.
+That is hard to assess in person, and even if you could, it would be cost-prohibitive, as each person may have to have the materials explained repeatedly.

 Why Is Cost So Important In Online Retail Sales Training?